![]() |

 You have the table EMP.
 It contains the employees of your company.

-You want to do an anonymous block and in it you want to do this: UPDATE emp SET sal = sal*1.1 WHERE sal < 1000;Moreover, this block must show how many rows are affected by this DML.
+You want to do an anonymous block and in it you want to do this: UPDATE emp SET sal = sal*1.1 WHERE sal < 1000;Moreover, execution this block, you want to see how many rows are affected by this DML.
 How you can do it?
-July - Privs on Updates
+Solution

 Level (*) : 2 Topic (*) : DBA/Prog